evmcnb/quartz/content/Pearls/Placental abruption.md

 - Fetus alive and distressed: **immediate C-section**
 - Fetus alive, not distressed and < 36 weeks: admit, observe, give steroids, threshold to deliver depends on gestation
-- Fetus alive, not distressed and > 36 weeks: deliver vaginally
+- Fetus alive, not distressed and > 36 weeks: deliver vaginally, ARM
 - Fetus dead, induce vaginal delivery

 #### Complications

 Maternal
 - shock
-- DIC
+- DIC - clots can form behind the placenta and use up a lot of clotting factors.
 - renal failure
 - PPH